MLOps Model Stores: Definition, Functionality, Tools Review

 Neptune is more of a metadata store than an actual artifact store, which a model store also manages and handles.
 Neptune is optimal for both your experimentation and production use cases.

-Neptune is free for one user and starts at $49 / month for teams.
+Neptune is free for one user and paid for teams (a team trial is available).
 You can start using it for free in about 5 minutes.
 You can also learn more:

 Verta.ai uses a suite of tools to empower data science and machine learning teams to rapidly develop and deploy production-ready models, thereby enabling efficient integration of ML into various products.
 One of the tools in their platform is the Model Registry, a central repository to find, publish, collaborate on and use production-ready models.